panoschron97/MS_BI_SSIS_SSAS_SSRS_Project/README.md

 *   Data modeling and analysis using SSAS cubes and dimensions.
 *   Report creation and deployment using SSRS.
 *   Sample data in various formats (txt, xlsx) for testing and demonstration.
-*   Project files for SSIS, SSAS, and SSRS components.
+*   Project files for SSIS, SSAS and SSRS components.
 *   Potential integration with Excel for data analysis.

 ## Installation